Rhythm-cmd/Learn..github.io/README.md

 IDE: VS-Code

-Note: Bot is deployed on Course page.
+Note: The Bot is deployed on Course page.

 ### Industry :
 Education